MU-DATA325/Group6/README.md

 Philadelphia
 San Francisco

-We can compare and contrast the Bikeshare data between each country by looking at different variables offered:
+We can compare and contrast the Bikeshare data between each city by looking at different variables offered:

 Usage differences per major city
 Start times/Stop times